6.1.4.6 Biotechnological Inventions

 Date Published

-Applications claiming multiple nucleic acid or peptide sequences must be assessed to determine whether or not a special technical feature exists, which some, or all of the claimed sequences share.
+Examiners must assess applications claiming multiple nucleic acid or peptide sequences to determine whether or not a special technical feature exists, which some, or all of the claimed sequences share.
 While there will be circumstances in which unity of invention will be lacking, equally there will be circumstances in which multiple sequences will be a single invention.
+Examiners should note that the mere presence of multiple sequences is not sufficient to establish that unity of invention is lacking.

 Examiners should also be aware of the potential applicability of Markush practice to applications claiming sequences and should ensure that this approach is taken into account when assessing unity in such cases.